LTU-Actor/actor2_support/README.md

 # `actor2_support`

-This package contains launch files and configurations for LTU's **ACTot 2** vehicle
+This package contains launch files and configurations for LTU's **ACTor 2** vehicle